Holberton-Webstack-Portfolio-Project/UnderReact/README.md

 A fast way to find the React essentials you need without digging through docs.

-Utilizing an statement-based decision tree structure to find topics.
+Utilizing a statement-based decision tree structure to find topics.

-Providing real-world code examples, including from the app’s own codebase.
+Providing real-world code examples, including from the app’s own codebase!

 ## Installation